4 Things You Shouldn’t Say To Someone Having A Panic Attack

 Alternate suggestion: Treat a panic attack like any other medical emergency.
 Listen to what the person is telling you.
 Get them water if they need it.
 It helps me if someone rubs my back a little.
 If you’re in over your head, don’t hesitate to call 911.
 But please, take the person seriously.
 Mental health deserves the same respect as physical health.

-Tagged 9/11, Anxiety, Bob Newhart, Chris Hemsworth, Claustrophobia, Dick Cheney, Fear, Flying, Health, Life, MadTv, Medical, Mental, Mental health, Panic, Panic Attacks, Panic Disorders, Uncategorized
+Tagged 9/11, Anxiety, Bob Newhart, Chris Hemsworth, Claustrophobia, Dick Cheney, Fear, Flying, Health & Wellness, Life, MadTv, Medical, Mental, Mental health, Panic, Panic Attacks, Panic Disorders, Uncategorized